iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

 ### Step 6.
 Create User Login in the App

-Let's refactor todos service - move Feathers client into a new service, so a single service / API connection is used by all various services we will need from Feathers backend.
+Let's refactor todos service - move Feathers client into a new service, so the client has a single service / API connection for all various data services we will need from Feathers backend.

 ```bash
 cd client/ionic4-feathersjsplus-starter